 I knew I had to say goodbye to my mom anyway, and the sooner I did it the sooner I could start getting over the torn, guilty, and exhausted feeling I had about it.
 I felt selfish for wanting to rest and get back to my routine, knowing that my mom had no choice but to continue to go along with whatever my uncle decided to do.

 I really wanted to hug my mom and my aunt when I said bye to them, but I knew it would be really strange for them.
 I thought I would leave that for another time and wondered if that time would ever come.

 On my way home I felt like all the rocks I had dropped on the church parking lot at Richard’s funeral had climbed their way back onto my shoulders.
 I realized that while I was feeling uncertain about most things, the one thing I could be absolutely certain about was the constant stream of unexpected hellos and goodbyes that were going to be a regular part of my life no matter what happened to me.

 Something told me that the way everything went down that weekend was just the beginning.

 When I got home, I was so exhausted I went straight to sleep.
 There I was again on the boat, drifting off to Posen Land, seeking answers.
 I thought that I had moved on and put that away, as I had my feelings about Mondays being happy beginnings.
 All that progress had vanished after the weekend I had experienced.

 Monday morning when I woke up and saw that my mom had left a box of stuff behind, I immediately thought, “Oh great, now I am going to have to drive it all the way back to where she is staying.”

 I opened it to see if there was anything important in it, like a citizenship card or a passport that she would need to cross the border.
-But it wasn’t, and that was when I realised the she had left it there on purpose.
-When I began to look through it I realised that I shouldn’t have done that.
+But it wasn’t, and that was when I realized she had left it there on purpose.
+When I began to look through it I realized that I shouldn’t have done that.
 Click here to continue reading my story.